Egg cups are small dishes used to serve boiled eggs in.

 They can be made of china, porcelain, glass, ceramic, earthenware, metal or plastic.
 Fabergé even makes them in silver, with a matching silver spoon sold in presentation cases.
 Some are made of wood, but washing them is problematic for even the new wood finishes.

-Every manufacturer tries to make a novel Egg Cup.
-Some modern Egg Cups are three short handled teaspoons together welded together in an upright position, with the space in between the bowls of the spoons providing the "cup."
+Every manufacturer tries to make a novel egg cup.
+Some modern egg cups are three short handled teaspoons together welded together in an upright position, with the space in between the bowls of the spoons providing the “cup.”
 Some sets include a matching salt and pepper shaker.
-And for decades, many are made to look like chickens, comic characters or famous faces.
+And for decades, many were made to look like chickens, comic characters or famous faces.

 Some sets come with a caddy to store the egg cups on.